Kinds of types in Scala, part 3: embedding some more info in a type

 }

-However, we might use type ascription to put a constraints on this self value (or whatever we decide to name it):
+However, we might use type ascription to put a constraint on this self value (or whatever we decide to name it):

 trait Producer {